 Your child is now officially a teenager, and it can be a challenging time for both of you.
-They’ve come so far since those first hesitant steps but, though they might be striding more confidently, they have a way to go and still need your help.
+While they might be walking more confidently since those first tentative steps, they still have a long way to go and need your help.

-There are some real emotional challenges ahead for your child.
-They’re developing a stronger sense of identity and their focus on themselves increases.
+There are some real emotional challenges ahead for your teen.
+They’re developing a stronger sense of identity, and their focus on themselves will increase.
 Their desire for privacy will get stronger.
-They need recognition and positive feedback to help them the maintain the self-esteem and self-confidence they need to tackle the more complex social, emotional and academic challenges they’ll face.
-They may have romantic relationships though they’ll often be short-term.
-They’re interested in emancipation but they’re not quite ready for it which can lead to some real anxieties especially as they approach some key milestones like leaving school or home.
+They’ll need recognition and positive feedback to help them maintain their self-esteem and confidence to tackle the more complex social, emotional, and academic challenges.
+Your teenager may have romantic relationships though they’ll often be short-term.
+While they’re interested in having freedom, they’re not quite ready for it; this can lead to real anxieties, especially as they approach key milestones such as leaving school or home.

-You’ll notice your child is better at communicating their thoughts and feelings.
-They have strong values and ideals and their interests are expanding especially intellectually.
-They’re better at problem-solving and, by the time they’re around 15, they’ll be able to think in abstract terms and apply their decision-making skills to more social and academic situations.
-They’ll be strongly affected when they have worries or concerns.
-This is the age where they may take more risks, especially if there’s negative peer influence, such as drinking, taking drugs or having sex.
+You’ll notice your teenager is better at communicating their thoughts and feelings.
+They have strong values and ideals, and their interests are expanding, especially intellectually.
+They’re better at problem-solving, and by the time they’re around age 15, they’ll be able to think in abstract terms and apply their decision-making skills to more social and academic situations.
+Your child will be strongly affected at this age when they have worries or concerns.
+This is also the age where they may take more risks, especially if there’s negative peer influence, such as drinking, taking drugs, or having sex.

 It may feel like your child is pulling away from you, but your support is needed more than ever.
-Encouraging them to talk to you, being non-judgemental, and valuing their views and concerns will let them know you’re there for them.
-It’s vital you’re open and honest about everything from the way their bodies are changing to the challenges and risks they’ll face; if they trust you, they’re more likely to talk to you about the important things.
-Involving them in family decision-making helps them learn how to tackle the problems they’ll face and gives them the confidence to make independent choices in the future.
-Testing the boundaries is common, so being clear and consistent is important.
+Regardless of their age, encouraging your child to talk to you, being non-judgmental, and valuing their views and concerns will let them know you’re there for them.
+You must be open and honest about everything, from how their bodies are changing to the challenges and risks they’ll face; if they trust you, they’re more likely to talk to you about the important things.
+Involving your kids in family decision-making helps them learn how to tackle problems and gives them the confidence to make independent choices in the future.
+Testing boundaries is common, so being clear and consistent is critical.